TommasoBelluzzo/FastHashes/README.md

 # FastHashes

-FashHashes is a .NET implementation of several non-cryptographic hashes.
+FashHashes is a suite of .NET non-cryptographic hash functions.

 <table>
   <tr>